SAP-archive/teched2020-INT160/exercises/ex2/README.md

 1. Click on "Send Message" and select "Custom"

-1. In the "Response Script" editor, enter the following code:
+1. In the "Response Script" editor, enter the following snippet:
 ```handlebars
 {
   "type": "list",